ouravantgarde/redrainbow/README.md

 Till you are nothing more than simple art, nature, of such a beautiful world.
 Another ambience.

-Let me remake you, and mend you, you can be so much more...
+Let me remake you, and mend you, and you can be so much more...

 _The art that creates art._